Zero-Trust Networks and Data-Centric Security

 - Data protection: Using encryption, redaction, or other techniques to prevent inappropriate exposure of a file’s contents.

 When implemented correctly, data-centric security gives the organization complete control over sensitive data, from the point of creation through the entire data lifecycle.
 Files containing sensitive information are detected as soon as they appear, and managed so that they’re always in compliance with the organization’s security policies.

-PKWARE’s whitepaper A Blueprint for Data-Centric Security, provides an overview of the key concepts and considerations involved in data-centric security, along with recommendations for designing and implementing an effective solution.
-To find out how PKWARE can help your organization meet its security goals, schedule a consultation with one of our experts today.
+PKWARE’s whitepaper, A Blueprint for Data-Centric Security, provides an overview of the key concepts and considerations involved in data-centric security, along with recommendations for designing and implementing an effective solution.
+To find out how PKWARE can help your organization meet its security goals, get a free demo today.